-Thursday, January 25, 2024
+Thursday, October 10, 2024

-Eyes In a Moon of Blindness: Rattle and Hum at 35
+Eyes In a Moon of Blindness: Rattle and Hum

 ...It's a musical journey

-It's no secret that the critics panned this entire effort of U2.
+Released on October 10, 1988, it's no secret that the critics panned this entire effort from U2.
 The video documentary of their tour following their blast to stardom after The Joshua Tree release amalgamated the distinct artistic eyes of Phil Joanou and Phil Corbijn.
 Jimy Iovine envisioned the journey that captured U2's exploration of America through the eyes of the young Irish musicians.
 It was not an easy sell, not even for music critics who hailed the album as "excitement", another described it as "misguided and bombastic".
-Either way, this piece of rock history was captured and has had staying power.
+Either way, this piece of rock history was captured and has had staying power, at least with the fans.
 I guess it could be said that Rattle and Hum has matured well.
 Whether or not they were trying to create the next Scorcese-esque video documentary, we may never know, however the album and movie capture U2 at some of their best live performances.
-Below is the album review and sadly so many great performances were left off, such as Sunday Bloody Sunday and Exit, two performances filled with passion and captured the essence of live U2.

 Helter Skelter